-Dr. Olden is an Instructor of Psychology in the Department of Psychiatry at Weill Cornell Medical Center with longstanding interests in psychological trauma and behavioral medicine.
+Megan Olden, PhD is an Assistant Professor of Psychology in Psychiatry at Weill Cornell Medicine with longstanding interests in psychological trauma and behavioral medicine.

 Insurance Plans Accepted

 The following represents most of the managed care plans accepted by this physician.
 If your insurance carrier does not appear here please contact the physician’s office as they may have individual contracts not included on this site.

 * indicates this physician is no longer accepting new patients with this insurance plan.

 Honors and Awards